MicrosoftDocs/defender-docs/defender-endpoint/linux-install-with-puppet.md

 ### Contents of `install_mdatp/manifests/init.pp`

-Defender for Endpoint on Linux can be deployed from one of the following channels (denoted below as *[channel]*): *insiders-fast*, *insiders-slow*, or *prod*.
-Each of these channels corresponds to a Linux software repository.
+Defender for Endpoint on Linux can be deployed from one of the following channels:

+- *insiders-fast*, denoted as `[channel]`
+- *insiders-slow*, denoted as `[channel]`
+- *prod*, denoted as `[channel]` using the version name (see [Linux Software Repository for Microsoft Products](/linux/packages))

+Each channel corresponds to a Linux software repository.

 The choice of the channel determines the type and frequency of updates that are offered to your device.
-Devices in *insiders-fast* are the first ones to receive updates and new features, followed later by *insiders-slow* and lastly by *prod*.
+Devices in *insiders-fast* are the first ones to receive updates and new features, followed later by *insiders-slow*, and lastly by *prod*.

 In order to preview new features and provide early feedback, it is recommended that you configure some devices in your enterprise to use either *insiders-fast* or *insiders-slow*.